BrianZah/Algorithm-Engineering-Lab/Project/readme.md

 target_link_libraries( main.exe PRIVATE ppartquick )
 target_link_libraries( main.exe PUBLIC OpenMP::OpenMP_CXX )
 ```
-Please, replace the corresponding file- and foldernames, eventually.
+Eventually, replace the corresponding file- and foldernames.
 ## Together with the test-examples
 The complete project folder can also be downloaded to compare the performance with the gnu_parallel library.
-For further details, have a look in the provided CMake script.
+For further details, have a look at the provided CMake script.
 # How to use
 ## ppartition
 ```cpp